 And we were honored to be able to fly his entire family including him, to the tournament and help fulfill his dream.

 A family reunites one last time.

 We reconnected this strong willed woman (who had beat Hodgkin's and then suffered from pancreatic, lung and liver cancer) with her son, daughter-in-law, and grandson.
 By bringing her son in from Ireland, to Boston, we helped everyone with the closure they needed.

-Tim Meeks lost his brother to cancer, but his sister was unable to make it before he passed.
-We stepped in and made sure she could say goodbye to him at his funeral.
+Tim Meeks reached out to let us know that he lost his brother to cancer, however his sister was unable to make it to say goodbye before he passed.
+We stepped in and made sure she could get closure and be with her family at this tough time, and attend his funeral.